Mani007/adv_js/Readme.md

 // output fruits = ['a', 'b', 'c', 'd', 'j','K']
 ```
 To do deep copy, we use SPREAD operator for both objects and arrays.
 **CAREFUL: But the SPREAD operator does not deep copy the nested objects** *Because of this ISSUE we need state management such as redux or zustand in REACT to manage variable states*
+**We can also use JSON.stringify to perform deep copy**